Man's decomposed body found in Martin County

 A decomposed body of a man was found by a construction crew Thursday afternoon off Bridge Road in Martin County, according to the sheriff's office.

+Sheriff William Snyder told WPTV's Joel Lopez the body is a Black man aged 30 to 50 years old.

-The Florida Highway Patrol, who took over the investigation, said the body was discovered in a water-filled ditch on the south shoulder of Bridge Road just west of the entrance to Becker Tree Farm driveway.
+The Florida Highway Patrol, who took over the investigation, said the body was discovered in a water-filled ditch on the south shoulder of Bridge Road just west of the entrance to Becker Tree Farm driveway in Hobe Sound.
 The driveway is located just east of Interstate 95.

 FHP said the body was in the early stages of decomposition.